LyAhn/ImageNexus/readme.md

 ## Usage

-1. Run the application: `python main.py`
+1. Run the application: `python imagenexus.py` or download the executable from the [Releases](https://github.com/lyahn/ImageNexus/releases) tab.
 2. Select the desired tab: "Frame Extractor", "Image Converter", or "Batch Converter".

 ### Frame Extractor